-- Introduce a 2-hour on-street parking limit during the busy summer months (roughly Victoria Day to Labour Day), actively enforced by Municipal Law Enforcement Division or the Bobcaygeon Chamber of Commerce.
-Adjust the duration limit depending on utilization and turnover.
-If parking demand is not better distributed or managed, consider reinstating paid on-street parking.
-Paid parking pricing should be designed to maintain a maximum utilization rate of 85% for the municipal parking system. - Introduce handheld LPR technology if parking utilization increases over the next few years (due to on-street duration-limited parking). - Where possible through the redevelopment of Bobcaygeon Beach Park, provide ample regular and long-vehicle parking to help alleviate congested parking assets in the Core Area during summer.
-The combination of duration-limited on-street parking, proactive enforcement and wayfinding, long-term parking will be encouraged to park at Bobcaygeon Beach Park, which is within an acceptable walking distance to the Core Area. - Deputize Foodland owners and managers to empower them to enforce their parking lot.
+- Introduce a 2-hour parking duration limit to prime parking assets (e.g. Bolton St., Canal St., Lot M6 etc.) for the busy summer months (roughly Victoria Day to Labour Day), actively enforced by Municipal Law Enforcement Division or the Bobcaygeon Chamber of Commerce.
+Adjust the duration limit based on utilization and turnover.
+If parking demand is not better distributed or managed, consider instating paid on-street parking; - Introduce proactive enforcement; - Relocate the Farmers Market from the Bobcaygeon Arena to Bobcaygeon Beach Park and, through a wayfinding system, direct long-vehicle and longterm parking to Bobcaygeon Beach Park and, during the summer months, the Bobcaygeon Arena; and - Deputize Foodland owners and managers to empower them to enforce their parking lot.
 In consultation with Foodland, a parking time limit should be introduced to the lot as well.